featurist/hyperdom-router/readme.md

 If the route is active, returns the `vdom` passing the `params` taken from the route to the function.
 If the route is not active, `undefined` is returned.

-* `params` - the params taken from the route, these can be from `:param` elements in the route pattern or query string parameters.
+* `params` - the parameters taken from the route, these can be from `:param` elements in the route pattern or query string parameters.

 ### active routes